 Focusing on making sure your broader content strategy satisfies the conditions of these four ideas will ensure that your individual quality pieces of content end up constituting search benefits that are greater than the sum of their parts.

-Once you have ensured that you have identified your audience, understand what interests them, are producing quality content for your niche, and are doing so in a way that is establishing your site’s authority, then you can start thinking about “traditional” SEO considerations.
+Once you’ve ensured that you’ve identified your audience, understand what interests them, are producing quality content for your niche and are doing so in a way that is establishing your site’s authority, then you can start thinking about “traditional” SEO considerations.

 Traditional SEO is kind of like rainbow sprinkles.
 On a vanilla ice cream cone, sprinkles can improve the whole experience and can actually offer people additional value.
 But if you give someone just a pile of rainbow sprinkles, you won’t be giving them anything they really want and will likely just leave a bad taste in their mouth.

 In much the same way, legitimate SEO best practices such as linking to other relevant posts within your blog, providing accurate keywords within headlines and anchor text and properly tagging and categorizing your content can really offer a lot of additional value to readers.

 If these best practices are followed in addition to providing quality content that people want to read, then they will not only enhance the user experience, they will make this great content easier to find.
 However, if best practices are not incorporated into a broader content strategy, they will likely do more harm than good.